 Based on your understanding of the Fuqua culture, how do you see yourself engaging in and contributing to our community, outside of the classroom?

 This essay is primarily about your contribution to the school.
 Duke emphasizes greatly on how their students will make their community richer.
 Hence for this question, it is important for you to do your homework and research the school thoroughly.
 You need to think beyond your contribution to the classroom and discuss how your involvement in clubs, organizations, and student communities will add value to the program.
-Also, in addition to understanding the school’s resources (curriculum, faculty, clubs, organizations, and student activities) you should reach out to alumni and current students to get additional insights about the school’s culture.
+In addition to understanding the school’s resources (curriculum, faculty, clubs, organizations, and student activities), you should reach out to alumni and current students to get additional insights about the school’s culture.

 Please note that it is important to support your claims about your potential contribution to specific clubs and organizations by specific examples from your past experiences, personal or professional, in the given area.
-In order to demonstrate your ‘fit’ with the program, you must showcase what you have done in the past and how you are going to be a strong contributor as a student and as an alumnus.
+In order to demonstrate your ‘fit’ with the program, you must showcase what you have done in the past and how you are going to be a strong contributor to Duke as a student and as an alumnus.

-As instructed in the essay prompt, submit the optional essay only if you have to explain extenuating circumstances. (e.g. “unexplained gaps in work, choice of recommenders, inconsistent or questionable academic performance”).
+As instructed in the essay prompt, submit the optional essay only if you have to explain extenuating circumstances. (e.g., “unexplained gaps in work, choice of recommenders, inconsistent or questionable academic performance”).
 If you have a low GPA or less than ideal GMAT, or if you are not able to get a recommendation from your current supervisor, or if you have an employment gap, you may address these concerns in your optional essay.
 Your weakness may also bring out a positive aspect of your personality.
 This essay should convey that you are aware that these are areas of concern in your application, but, whenever possible, you have made a sincere effort to improve upon these areas.

 If you do not have any of those areas to explain, it’s best to skip this question and focus only on the required three essays.